The Girl on the Bloody American Flag and Other Noteworthy Jim Carrey Paintings

 Broken figures dancing for each other filled with pain and polka dots, sharing one frequency, yet believing they are separate.

-Also counted among the most controversial of all the Jim Carrey paintings, Electric Jesus is a result of the painter’s catholic upbringing:
+Also counted among the most controversial of all the Jim Carrey pieces, Electric Jesus is a result of the painter’s catholic upbringing:

 For The Prince of Peace to gaze into your eyes and see everything you are with total acceptance, forgiveness and love.